 Collaborate with ARDOT on any future reconstruction plans for I-630 to ensure all existing connection points, establish a new connection point on West Ninth Street, consolidate access ramps to fewer, centralized locations, and to construct a small deck park at Chester and West Ninth.

+Lead Implementer: City of Little Rock

 Other Groups: ARDOT; Metroplan

 Timeline: Long Term (10+ Years)

 Using the Master Plan as a starting point, coordinate with local stakeholders and designers to develop a conceptual vision for the I-630 corridor.